Publish your development plan data

 The [reference for this document type](https://dluhc-datasets.planning-data.dev/dataset/development-plan-document-type)

-The URL of the web page where you can find the document for the plan.
+The URL of the document file (HTML or PDF) for the plan.

 The date this information has been entered as a record.